desecho/movies/README.rst

 The web application on Python/Django, jQuery, AngularJS, Bootstrap.
 Create movie lists ("watched" and "to watch"), rate movies and add comments.

+| It is also available as a `VK app <http://vk.com/app3504693_2912142>`_.
+| Share your lists with VK and Facebook friends, get recommendations from friends.
 | The website is live here - https://movies.desecho.org.
 | The interface is available in English and Russian.

-..
-Share your lists with VK and Facebook friends, get recommendations from friends.
-It is also available as a `VK app <http://vk.com/app3504693_2912142>`_.

 Used APIs
 --------------